marijnbent/obsidian-print/README.md

 - **Direct Print**: Skip the print modal and send your document directly to the default printer.
 - **Debug Mode**: Open the print window with your notes content to troubleshoot and adjust styling issues.

+You can also add a shortcut to the print action for even quicker access.

 ## Settings

 - **Font Size**: Adjust the font sizes through the settings panel.